davidBelanger/Remodel/README.md

 If you want to force BuildRemodel to build everything from scratch, use 'BuildRemodel clean.'
 BuildRemodel will catch any exceptions from system calls for the build process that fail.

-We have provided an example for testing BuildRemodel in the 'example' subdirectory.
-To test, cd to this directory and run ../BuildRemodel.
+We have provided examples for testing BuildRemodel in the 'example' subdirectory.
+There are 4 subdirectories in this, for 4 different tests.
+To run each, cd to the directory and execute '../../BuildRemodel'

+*The Tests*

+example1: Simple hello world with the same RemodelFile as the example above.

+example1Failure: Same as example1, but with a bug in the specification of a build command in the RemodelFile.
+This shows that it properly catches build errors.

+example2: This has a copy of the source code for Remodel, and uses ../../Remodel to build itself.
+This one has a very simple RemodelFile with just one line.

+example3: This is the same as example3, but the RemodelFile is more sophisticated, since it generates intermediate .o files.

+example3Failure: This is the same as example3, but it has a bug in the specification of the dependency DAG (BuildRemodel doesn't depend on fileParsing.o, but it should).
+If you run ../../BuildRemodel enough times, it will crash.
+Make sure to run ../../BuildRemodel clean between trials so that it builds from scratch.